seaniemc/AI-neuralnet-mazegame/README.md

 **Game Modes**

 The game has 3 modes.

 + Easy: Has 35 normal spiders and 3 Hunting Spiders and Warrior has full health.
 + Medium: Has 50 normal spiders 5 hunting spiders.
+Warrior has full health.
 + Hard: Has 60 normal spiders and 10 hunting.
+Warrior has full health.

+The enemys health is randomly generated and the paramters for the values change depending on the difficulty selected by the user.
 All hunting spiders use the Astar Algorithm